1. How much control will I have over my data?

 8. Where are your cloud servers physically located?

+When evaluating potential cloud providers, data sovereignty, data residency and data localization are concepts you can’t afford to ignore when handling data in the cloud.
 It's important to understand where your data will be physically stored, as this will affect which legal jurisdiction it falls under, which may have an impact on your own compliance.
 For instance, some countries will have laws governing when data may be accessed without the owner's consent, while some data protection rules have restrictions on which countries users may legally transfer their data to.

 9. Which responsibilities rest with me and which with you?